DxCx/ts-library-starter/README.md

     2. webpack.config.js (bundle_opts)
     3. package.json (ofcourse ;))

-Useful Commands:
+Useful commands:
 ----
-    npm run typings - install needed typings for compilation npm run prebuild - install both NPM dependancies and the typings for them npm run build - build the library files npm run build:test - build both the library and the test files for it npm run test - build the library, the tests, and run the tests. npm run pack - build the library and the tests, make sure the tests passes, and then pack the library (creates .tgz)
+    npm run typings    - install needed typings for compilation npm run prebuild   - install both NPM dependancies and the typings for them npm run build      - build the library files npm run build:test - build both the library and the test files for it npm run test       - build the library, the tests, and run the tests. npm run pack       - build the library and the tests, make sure the tests passes, and then pack the library (creates .tgz) npm publish        - publish the library in npm repositories

-Files Explained:
+Files explained:
 ----
     1. modules - directory is used for typescript code that is part of the project 1a. modules/Example.ts - Just an example exported library, used to should import in tests.